 Students can obtain referrals from CAPS in any of the following ways.

-- Shrink Space allows students to connect with off-campus providers by identifying their own specific needs and preferences.
+- Welltrack-connect allows students to connect with off-campus providers by identifying their own specific needs and preferences.
 Referrals are customized and students can access the providers on their own, when they are ready to begin services. *Students may also be directed to use this service following contact with a CAPS clinician who has assessed needs and deemed off-campus resources to be more clinically and ethically appropriate based on identified needs* Please let us walk you through how to use this awesome resource (see video).

 - Students are invited to make a case management appointment with a CAPS Referral Coordinator if they need assistance utilizing Shrink Space or if they are encountering challenges in other areas getting connected to services off-campus.
 Case management appointments with CAPS Referrals Coordinators can be arranged by calling (704) 687-0311.